 We don’t know exactly how it was before, but as of this moment, the Terms of Service (End User License Agreement) HideMyAss! features on their website and during the installation of HideMyAss!
 VPN refers to multiple/all the products under the Avast umbrella (e.g. their antivirus solutions, CCleaner, HideMyAss!
 VPN).

-No special mention is accorded to HideMyAss!
-VPN and the terms of service document are how you’d expect it to be from a power-player like HideMyAss!.
+There are a few mentions about HideMyAss!
+VPN in particular, but the rest of the terms of service document is exactly how you’d expect it to be from a power-player like HideMyAss!.
 It’s not exactly user-friendly, kinda difficult to follow and includes generic stuff like “you shall not use it without a license” or “you’re not allowed to use it to create a competing product” and the such.

 You might need to check on the Terms of Service document every once in a while for changes.
 At the top of the document, you can find the version of the document and the date it was last modified.
 It’s your responsibility to check for changes and understand that if you keep using their services after such a modification, it’s the equivalent of you accepting the new, modified agreement.